digitalnomads/digitalnomads.github.io/README.md

 > give a man a fish and you feed him for a day; teach a man to fish and you feed him for a lifetime

 ### How can you help?
-- contribute with links, ideas
+- contribute with links, ideas, content
 - help with front-end
 - integrate CI with the  repository that would build and deploy
-- share with people who need this
+- share with people